-At this writing, it's "Black Friday" which makes it kind of an appropriate time to be placing this article and the video below.
-The article is principle based, so it won't matter how long it's up before you read it.
-It will apply now and ten years from now.
+At this writing, it's "Black Friday" which makes it kind of an appropriate time to be placing this article below.
+The article is principle based, so it won't matter how long it's up before you read

 This type article on the CGO site is kind of a different tier to the site, giving people some guidance for what troubles them about guns and gun issues.

 In this case, the article is specifically based on the multitude of notes I get from people inquiring about different guns.
 They tend to describe what they are looking for in significant detail.
 Then they tell me the limit they can spend on it which about 90% of the time is only about enough to buy the frame with no slide.